uqlibrary/technology-training/R/reports/reports.md

 R is a great tool to go from importing to reporting.
 Today, we focus on the “reporting” part.

-Using R, RStudio, the R Markdown syntax and the knitr package, we can create **reproducible reports** that mix code and prose.
-If the underlying data changes, we only need to replace the original data file and “knit” the report once more, which updates all its contents in one click.
+Using R, RStudio, the Markdown syntax and the Quarto publishing system, we can create **reproducible reports** that mix code and prose.
+If the underlying data changes, we only need to replace the original data file and “render” the report once more, which updates all its contents in one click.

-## Create a project and an R Markdown file
+## Create a Quarto project

 Use the project menu (top right) to **create a “New project…”**.
-Let’s name this one “reports”.
+Let’s select the project type “Quarto Project” and name this one “reports”.

-We also need to create a **new R Markdown file**: “File \> New File \> R Markdown…”.
-We can change the title of the report, and the author as well.
-Let’s stick to “HTML document” as an output for now.
+This kind of project automatically creates a `.qmd` file for us, but if you have an existing R project and want to add a report to it, you can also create only that file with: “File \> New File \> Quarto Document…”.
+If you create a single file, you can use the dialog to choose the title of the report, and add the author.
+For a generic report, the HTML output is the most versatile and the one we use for this tutorial (and it is Quarto’s default anyway).

-## R Markdown and knitting
+## Quarto document structure and rendering

 See how the document is already populated with a template?
 Scroll through and have a look at how it is structured.
 The three main elements